 The School Counseling Program at Mercy High School promotes the academic, social, spiritual, and emotional development of all students.
 The program is designed to meet the needs of the students and assist them in developing a foundation for personal success as they become life-long learners.
 Students develop the skills essential for making informed, realistic and healthy choices for personal decisions, career choice and college selection.

-Our counselors meet with students individually and in small groups to help students prepare for standardized tests, examine personal interests and individual strengths related to career options, identify colleges and universities that challenge them to maximize their potential and to search for sources of financial aid and scholarships.
+Our Guidance Department meets with students individually and in small groups to help students prepare for standardized tests, examine personal interests and individual strengths related to career options, identify colleges and universities that challenge them to maximize their potential and to search for sources of financial aid and scholarships.

-Our School Counselors are actively involved in meeting the developmental needs of students throughout the high school experience, preparing them for college & future endeavors.
+Our Guidance Department is actively involved in meeting the developmental needs of students throughout the high school experience, preparing them for college & future endeavors.

-Our School Counselors welcome emails, phone calls, and are available for meetings by appointment.
+Our Guidance Department welcomes emails, phone calls, and are available for meetings by appointment.
 Students are encouraged to take advantage of the resources available through Naviance and the Guidance link on The Flutter.